GamesTrap/Challenges/README.md

 		- If the number is even, divide by 2
 		- If not, multiply it by 3 and add 1
 	- 2.
-		- If the resulting number is greater than 1, apply step 1 again
+		- If the resulting number is greater than 1, apply step a again
 		- If not, the process is finished
 	- Output every result from the algorithm
 	- Output every new biggest number and add a pause